Amanwarlock/Coding-DataStructures-Algorithms/Javascript/Notes/Kafka.md

 ## Streams DSL
     > Built on top of Kafka stream processor API as a High level abstraction layer
     > Map / reduce functionality

+## Kafka

+    > Kafka has a produces, kafka broker (server), consumer

+    > Inside kafka broker there are topics (Topic A, Topic B)

+    > Topics are logical partitions

+    > A producer produces to a topic and a consumer consumes from a particular topic